arkq/bluez-alsa/doc/bluealsa-cli.1.rst

 -q, --quiet
     Do not print any error messages.

+-v, --verbose
+    Include extra information in normal output - see COMMANDS_ for details.

 COMMANDS
 ========

 list-services
     Print a name list of all running BlueALSA D-Bus services, one per line.

-list-pcms [verbose]
+list-pcms
     Print a list of BlueALSA PCM D-Bus paths, one per line.

-    If *verbose* is given then the properties of each connected PCM are printed after each path, one per line, in the same format as the **info** command.
+    If the *--verbose* option is given then the properties of each connected PCM are printed after each path, one per line, in the same format as the **info** command.